-When scheduling due to specialized skills conflicts with an individual's ability to perform out of classification, the position for out of classification shall be filled by an individual assigned under the guidelines for working out of classification.

-The union recognizes the responsibility of management to assign and schedule members as needed for day-to-day operations.
-The attempt shall be made, through scheduling, to maintain an equal opportunity for individuals within the department whose special skills conflict with their ability to fill and perform out of classification duties.
+- (a) Employees who are reassigned due to a paramedic certification will still receive any out of classification pay that they would have received if not for reassignment.
+If the reassignment of an employee due to specialty skills requires the hiring of an off-duty employee because staffing is below minimum levels, the attempt shall be made to fill the paramedic position first before an individual is assigned due to special skills. - (b) The union recognizes the responsibility of management to assign and schedule members as needed for daily operations.
+The attempt shall be made, through scheduling, to maintain an equal opportunity for individuals within the department whose specialized skills conflict with their ability to fill and perform out of classification duties.